Frequently asked questions

 The Esri Consumer Spending datasetprovides current-year and five-year consumer spending forecast data.
 The values for total, average, and index pertaining to consumer spending variables represent annual figures.

 Some American Community Survey (ACS) variables are only available at certain geographic levels, such as at the census tract or higher levels of geography.
 More local geographic levels, such as at the block group level, may not have ACS variable values.
 Therefore, ACS data cannot be apportioned at all geographic levels.
-As a result, when building custom build reports and comparison reports, the ACS variables available depend on the geographic level being used.
+As a result, when building custom build reports and benchmark comparisons, the ACS variables available depend on the geographic level being used.

 What is the daytime population data and where can I find it?